Claudiu-Meiu/Weather-App/README.md

 ## Firebase Authentication

 This project uses Firebase for authentication.
 To use this feature, you will need to create a Firebase account.
-After creating your account, replace the details in the environment files located in the `environments` directory with your Firebase configuration data.
+After creating your account, replace the details in the environment files located in the `src/environments/` directory with your Firebase configuration data.

 ## Acknowledgments